hagenblix/hagenblix.github.io/_pages/about.md

 News
 ===========
 New Essay in jacobin
-: *July 22, 2026*: [The Socialist Case Against Nationalizing AI](https://jacobin.com/2026/07/ai-nationalization-wage-depression-de-skilling)**Jacobin Magazine**.
+: *July 22, 2026*: [The Socialist Case Against Nationalizing AI](https://jacobin.com/2026/07/ai-nationalization-wage-depression-de-skilling) in **Jacobin Magazine**.
 With Ingeborg Glimmer

 Panel *Philosophical Foundations of A.I.*
 : *March 24, 2026*: I'll be on a [panel at Princeton University](https://undergraduateresearch.princeton.edu/events/2026/philosophical-foundations-ai), together with Mel Andrews, Anya Tsvetkov, Adina Williams, Peter Melchior, and aime Fernández Fisac